Liberty Through Virtue

 Application

-who are up to the challenge will not be disappointed.
+diligence, and courage, but those who rise to the challenge will be rewarded.

 These skills are at the heart of